jidindinesh/jidindinesh.github.io/_workinprogress/broadcasting.md

 Just as before we stretched or broadcasted one tensor to match the shape of the other, here we've stretched both *a* and *b* to match a common shape, and the result is a two-dimensional array!
 The geometry of these examples is visualized in the following figure (Credits: Jake VanderPlas) :

 ![](https://github.com/jidindinesh/jidindinesh.github.io/blob/master/assets/broadcasting.png)

+*The light boxes represent the broadcasted values: again, this extra memory is not actually allocated in the course of the operation, but it can be useful conceptually to imagine that it is.*